 At-Risk Youth [ARY]-Child in Need of Services [CHINS]

-The BECCA Bill passed by state legislature in 1995, was designed for parents, youth, the Department of Social and Health Services (DSHS), and schools to get assistance from the courts to prevent and gain control of at-risk youth behaviors.
+The BECCA Bill passed by state legislature in 1995, was designed for parents, youth, the Department of Children, Youth and Families (DCYF), and schools to get assistance from the courts to

 The BECCA Bill allows for three types of petitions:

 - Child in Need of Services (CHINS) Petition

 - Truancy (see separate page)

 Through this process parents may petition the courts for assistance with their teen while the teen resides in their home.
 Court orders mandate the youth attend school, remain at home, abstain from all drug / alcohol use, follow a curfew, and potentially a list of other case by case directives.

 The legal custodian of the youth must reside in Snohomish County

 For a child to meet the requirements of an ARY petition they must meet at least one of three criteria: